0xSR42/notes/notes-on-governance.md

 if the couples match karma with each other.
 But if that is not acceptable to either party, then phala of the karma might get delivered differently, depending upon how the world moves forwards in time.

+It's also better to mix cultures and castes through sides and not centres.
+Eloping with a Helen of Troy or a Samyukta of Gahadavala would lead to more conflict.

 Martial races are needed for defense of a society and country.
 If they do love marriage with non-martial races, then they are mixing their DNA, and therefore